Can Birth Control Cause Mood Swings?

 And please ladies, this is in no way judgement if you use hormones to manage symptoms.
 I did it too.
 But I want you to know you have options.

 What can you do if you feel like birth control is messing with your mood?

 Real talks.
-If you think the pill or any other hormone is messing with your mood, then it is time for a conversation with your doctor about getting off of them.
+If you think you're suffering from birth control mood swings, then it is time for a conversation with your doctor about getting off of them.